ovh/docs/pages/platform/data-integration/guide_03_ui_visualize/guide.en-ie.md

 ![image](images/01_menu.png){.thumbnail}

-If your project does not yet contain any `workflow` you will be greated with the following page:
+If your project does not yet contain any `workflow` you will be greeted with the following page:

 ![image](images/02_empty_status.png){.thumbnail}